I used VISUAL ERP scheduling

 Let me set another expectation.
 This one is about executing the go-forward plan.
 Chances are you will need consulting help during this phase.
 The reason is pretty simple.
 If you knew how to fix the data issues I find, you would have fixed those issues already.
 Just to be really blunt, many of the data issues I point out come as surprises to the leaders participating in the workshop.
 In other words, no one was aware a problem even existed.
 In some cases, the problem is known, but they’re lost as to how to fix it.

 Now is a good time to talk about shame and/or guilt.
 There is absolutely no shame in not understanding all the ins and outs of ERP.
-Our consultants are pretty smart and insightful when it comes to VISUAL and manufacturing in general, but they couldn’t produce what your company does.
+Our consultants are pretty smart and insightful when it comes to ERP and manufacturing in general, but they couldn’t produce what your company does.
 That’s what you are good at.
 Every company has to understand and embrace their limitations.
 Notice I said “embrace”, not “accept”.
 If you don’t have ERP expertise where you need it, we can fill that gap.
 Yes, it costs money.
 However, not managing your capacity costs more – a lot more.

 If you'd like to have a free 30 minute discussion with me about scheduling, just click on the link below to get the ball rolling.